E-Ports/laravel-librenms/README.md

 LIBRENMS_API_KEY="api key of librenms"
 ```

-* More than one LibreNMS server:
+* Configure more than one LibreNMS server:

 First add the **url** and **key** for each extra LibreNMS server into `.env` file: